Presymplectic geometry and Liouville sectors with corners and its monoidality: Introduction

+such that the almost complex structures $J$ is amenable to the (strong) maximum principle) for the (perturbed) pseudoholomorphic maps into the Liouville sectors.
+We anticipate that together with the local nature of the maximum principle proof of $C^0$-estimates from \cite{oh:sectorial} and its natural monoidality of Liouville $\sigma$-sectors will facilitate the study of K\"unneth-type functors and simplicial descents of wrapped Fukaya categories.
+(See \cite{gps-microlocal}, \cite{oh-tanaka:actions}, \cite{asplund} and others for the relevant study.)

+The current paper is the Part I of the arXiv posting arXiv:2110.11726(v1)-(v3) of the title ``Monoid of Liouville sectors with corners and its intrinsic characterization''.
+The paper is now split into two, Part I becoming the current paper and Part II split away to a separate paper \cite{oh:gradient-sectorial}.

 {\bf Acknowledgments:} The present work is supported by the IBS project IBS-R003-D1.
 We would like to thank Hiro Lee Tanaka for his collaboration on the study of Liouville sectors and for useful comments on the preliminary draft of the present work.
+We would like to express our sincere thanks to the unknown referee for pointing out several mistakes in our presentation which have led us to revising the proof given in Section \ref{sec:GPS-question} and significantly improving the overall presentation of the paper.

 {\bf Conventions:} \begin{itemize} \item Hamiltonian vector field $X_H$: $X_H \rfloor \omega = dH$, \item Canonical one-form $\theta_0$ on $T^*Q$: $\theta_0 = \sum_{i=1}^n p_i dq_i$, \item Canonical symplectic form $\omega_0$ on $T^*Q$: $\omega_0 = d(-\theta) = \sum_{i=1}^n {dq_i \wedge dp_i}$, \item Liouville one-form on $(T^*Q, \omega_0)$: $\lambda = -\theta= -\sum_{i=1}^n p_i dq_i$, \item Symplectization $SC$ of contact manifold $(C,\theta)$: $SC = C \times \R$ with $\omega = d(e^s \pi^*\theta)$.
 Here note that \emph{we write the $\RR$-factor after the $C$-factor}. \item Contact Hamiltonian: The contact Hamiltonian of contact vector field $X$ on a contact manifold $(M,\theta)$ is given by $-\theta(X)$.
 (See \cite{oh:contacton-Legendrian-bdy} for the same convention adopted in the general framework of contact dynamics.) \end{itemize}